 - Transboundary Water Resources

 Contacts: Mahima Rao / email@example.com // Sofia Fenton / firstname.lastname@example.org

 Water is indispensable for the existence of life as we know it.
-As humanity has advanced, we have heavily altered water bodies in a race to meet the goals of “economic development”.
+As humanity has advanced, we have heavily altered water bodies in our race to meet the goals of “economic development”.
 These alterations to the natural flow of water have led to conflicts of varying degrees between upstream and downstream users.
 Our group focuses on understanding issues related to river basins that cross major political boundaries.
-We aim to create a multidisciplinary platform to discuss transboundary water resources and the hydrological, social, and economic interdependencies that they create among different regions.
+We intend to create a multidisciplinary platform to discuss transboundary water resources and the hydrological, social, and economic inter-dependencies that they create among different regions.